labolla/Arduino-varia/readMe.txt

 ####### Dynamic Fading LED playing processed in ISR

-  TODO: define a library for a Fading LED to be re-used.
+  TODO: defined a library for a Fading LED that currently is used only by Mantravola_ledEffects.
+        status: verify only compilation; need to verify functionality and re-use in myLedFaderMulitTask_1

   ### myISR_exp
   Simple example that show the TIMER0 ISR usage.